A Torus Theorem for homotopy nilpotent groups: Background and first results

 The relation between the cocategory and the nilpotency in the sense of Berstein--Ganea is given by the inequality $\nilbg {\Omega Z} \leq \cocat Z$, \cite[Theorem 2.12]{Ganea}.

-A variant of the previous definition is the following. \begin{definition} We say that a connected pointed $Z$ is an extension by principal fibrations of length $0$ if and only if $Z$ is a contractible space and, for $n \geq 1$, a space $Z$ is an \emph{extension by principal fibrations of length $\leq n$}, if there exists a tower of principal fibrations
+In this paper, we introduce a variant of the previous definition. \begin{definition} We say that a pointed connected space $Z$ is \emph{an extension by principal fibrations of length $0$} if and only if $Z$ is contractible and, for $n \geq 1$, a space $Z$ is an \emph{extension by principal fibrations of length $\leq n$}, if there exists a tower of principal fibrations